 I tried contacting you about the mould problem many times.
 I have been sick because of the mould and so has my family.
 My solicitor will be in touch with you.

-Firstly, he didn’t try to contact me about the mould issue, not once.
+A blatant lie.
+The tenants didn’t try contacting me about the mould issue, not once.
 I would have addressed the issue immediately because I realise how dangerous mould can be, and also how expensive infestations can quickly become if they aren’t dealt with quickly.
 It would have been in my best interest to squash the issue ASAP.
-Secondly, he didn’t have a pot to piss in; he had debts coming out of his eyeballs; he didn’t even have the funds to call a Solicitor, let alone appoint one to fight a fictitious case with fictitious evidence to support his fictitious claim(s).
-Lying tossor.

 Sadly, my tenants were adamant it was my fault.
-But either way, despite who’s at fault, wouldn’t any normal being try to remove the mould as soon as it was visible, as opposed to allowing it to spread so aggressively?
-Granted, I’m not qualified to diagnose anyone with being clinically retarded, but they are genuinely twisted folk.
-I said it.
+But either way, despite who’s at fault, wouldn’t any normal being try to remove the mould as soon as it was visible, as opposed to allowing it to spread so aggressively and then paint over it?

 I’ve had the property for 7’ish years; I’ve had two tenants in the property before them and one since, and there have been NO signs or complaints of mould.
 It doesn’t take a rocket scientist to unravel what was going on there.